hackash/angular-hk-pager/README.md

 # angular-hk-pager

-> A simple simple pagination module for angular js
+> A simple lightweight pagination module for angular js